drtaissa/drtaissa.github.io/cv.md

 ## EMPLOYMENT

 ### Australian Research Council (ARC) Discovery Early Career Researcher Award Fellow (DECRA), Australia 2023 - present
-Based at Monash University;
+Based at Monash University
 Project title: Understanding the birth of new elements by observing dying stars

 ### Senior Postdoctoral Fellow of the Fund for Scientific Research (FWO), Flanders, Belgium 2019 – present
-Based at KU Leuven, Belgium;
+Based at KU Leuven, Belgium
 Project title: Winds of Change: The evolving winds of AGB stars

 ### Postdoctoral Fellow of the Fund for Scientific Research (FWO), Flanders, Belgium 2016 – 2019